Our CrackerJack Speakers

 Hear from luminaries what makes this the world’s richest natural garden.

-Formerly, Adam was a horticulturist at the Royal Botanic Gardens, Kew.
+Formerly, he was a horticulturist at the Royal Botanic Gardens, Kew.

-Currently, he curates the Conservatory and the xerophytic plant collection at Kirtstenbosch National Botanical Garden.
+Currently, he curates the Conservatory and the xerophytic plant collection at Kirtstenbosch.

 He’s also widely known for his photographic skills.
 Look out for “Kirstenbosch – The Most Beautiful Garden in Africa” by former director Brian Huntley that’s his visual treat.